dustinfast/PTC-Sim/README.md

 # PTC-Sim - Positive Train Control Simulation

 This application is a Positive Train Control (PTC) Back Office Server (BOS) with web interface, track/locomotive simulators, and Edge Message Protocol (EMP) messaging subsystems.
 Development has begun with the intention of growing into an open-source PTC solution after observing first-hand the difficulties railroads are currently experiencing as they attempt to meet PTC implementation deadlines imposed by congress.
 It is a work in progress and distributable free under the MIT license.
+All images obtained under the Creative Common License.

 PTC's mandate is to prevent: